-Kile Smith hosts the contemporary American music program Now Is the Time on Sundays at 10 pm on HD-2 and the classical stream, and co-hosts Discoveries from the Fleisher Collection on the first Saturday of every month at 5 pm with Jack Moore.
+Kile Smith hosts the contemporary American music program Now Is the Time on Saturdays at 9 pm on HD-2 and the classical stream, and co-hosts Discoveries from the Fleisher Collection on the first Saturday of every month at 5 pm with Jack Moore.
 Discoveries takes a fresh look at music in the Fleisher Collection of Orchestral Music at the Free Library of Philadelphia, where Kile was curator for 18 years.
 He also fills in as an on-air classical host.

 He's composed for The Crossing, Piffaro, Orchestra 2001, and the Newburyport Chamber Music Festival.
 He's also written for David Kim, concertmaster of the Philadelphia Orchestra, Jennifer Montone, Philadelphia's principal horn, and Anne Martindale Williams, principal cello of the Pittsburgh Symphony.
 His website is kilesmith.com.

 The weeds in his ever-widening gardens hint that he needs to get outside more.

 Forms traditional, and those not so, arise on Now Is the Time, Saturday, April 18th at 9 pm.
 Composers often wrestle over titles, hoping to trumpet putative musical originality with a never-seen-before moniker.
 Paul Moravec, however, writes a piece for string quartet plus piano and calls it what it is: Piano Quintet.
 With the Lark Quartet, with pianist Jeremy Denk, and with his keen ear for profound energy, Moravec has that ease to call things what they are, and we are rewarded.